Huskyeder/stackato-doc/user/reference/client-ref.rst

       Alias of --no-prompt.
     --noprompt
       Alias of --no-prompt.
-    --organization

-	    The name of the parent organization to use as context.

-	    Defaults to the current organization.

-	    A current organization is automatically set if there is none, either by taking the one organization the user belongs to, or asking the user to choose among the possibilities.

     --shared

 		Mark the new domain as shared by all organizations.
 		If not present the new domain will be owned by and private to the current or specified organization.

-    --space

-	    The name of the space to use as context.

-	    Defaults to the current space.

-	    A current space is automatically set if there is none, either by taking the one space the user has, or asking the user to choose among the possibilities.

     --target

 	    The once-off target to use for the current operation.